mickaelvieira/vagment/README.md

 I wanted a tool to be a bit more productive.
 Or maybe, I simply needed a side project to start learning [Rust](https://www.rust-lang.org/) :).

-This tool aims to bring useful functionnalities when dealing with one or multiple virtual machines such as:
+This tool aims to bring useful functionalities when dealing with one or multiple virtual machines such as:
 - Quickly edit the Vagrantfile
 - Quickly `cat` the Vagrantfile